pbrazeale/100-Days-of-Code/README.md

 Easy, but I didn't consider the edge case of the square void starting position;
 however the solution was easy enough [GitHub code](https://github.com/pbrazeale/100-Days-of-Code/blob/main/Day_006_Maze/maze.py)

+### Day 007 Hangman
+Knew I needed a holding list, tried turning the display into a list, but that approach failed.
+The solution to use a holding list of guessed letters, seems so obvious after the fact.
+Didn't download the starter software, so no word list file, and no hangman ascii art, but otherwise I think I demonstrated the core concepts well.